RoboticsCollaborative/avatar-wiki/docs/source/instructions.rst

 How to start the video (avatar side)
 ------------------------------------
+Use NoMachine to log into the remote video NUC (avatar_bd).
 Open the terminal with predefined layout, this will pop up a terminal with 6 panels, it doesn't matter which terminal you run the following commands, only the order matters: